brucemack/microlink/README.md

 The goal is to build a complete station from scratch, with no strings attached to PCs/servers.
 The official PC-based EchoLink client written by Jonathan Taylor (K1RFD) is great and is the quickest/easiest way to get on EchoLink.
-This project is only interesting for someone who wants to get into the nuts-and-bolts of EchoLink and VoIP technology in general.
+This project is only interesting for someone who wants to get into the nuts-and-bolts of EchoLink/VoIP technology.
 The final product will provide an inexpensive interface between the internet and a radio to make linking very simple.

 ## Current Parts List (HW)

 * The main processor is a Pi Pico (RP2040) development board.  $4.00 on DigiKey.
-* Internet connectivity currently comes from an ESP-32-WROOM development board. $10.00 on DigiKey.
+* Internet connectivity currently comes from an ESP-32-WROOM development board. $5.00 on Amazon.
 Work is underway to provide a 3G cellular data option using a SIM7600 module.
 * Audio input sampling uses the integrated ADC in the RP2040.
-* Audio output generation uses the MicroChip MCP4725 digital-to-analog converter.  $1.27 on DigiKey.
+* Audio output generation uses the MicroChip MCP4725 I2C digital-to-analog converter.  $1.27 on DigiKey.
 * Audio amplification uses the LM4862M 825mW amplifier.  $2.23 on DigiKey.

 ## Current Parts List (SW)